 12 Here is the perseverance of the saints, those who keep the commandments of God, and the faith of Jesus.”

-“Yes,” says the Spirit, “that they may rest from their labors; for their works follow with them.”
+“Yes,” says the Spirit, “they will rest from their labors, for their works follow with them.”

 The Harvest of the Earth